 A New Approach to Challenging Targets

-First-in-class small molecules for challenging targets in diseases with high unmet need
+Small molecules for challenging targets in diseases with high unmet need

 Targeting TDP-43 to treat amyotrophic lateral sclerosis (ALS)